hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 3. Paste the callback URL you received from Step 2 in the Authorization callback URL entry.

 4. Save the updated application settings.
-You will not need this browser tab open anymore, so feel free to close it.
+You can now close this browser tab.

 ## Step 4: On Terraform Cloud, Connect Organization